 - Look, they said, money is being wasted on fancy buildings while the people are hungry.

 The lengthy dry season was to blame; as pointed out by our Agriculture experts.
-Speaking to the farmers at the grassroots however, one realizes that more than just the environment, human failure to deliver may have been involved.
+At the time I was conducting research on the drought and while speaking to farmers at the grassroots, I realizes that more than the environment, human failure to deliver, may have been involved.

 If we ambition to achieve an agricultural revolution, put money into the pockets of every peasant, become a regional breadbasket and be rid of poverty in the next five years; Agriculture in Rwanda must be managed by the Army!

 The truth is, unlike Haiti, we haven’t been hit by hurricane Matthew.
-As a mountainous people in tropical regions, living off farming and cattle keeping, our knowledge of erosion, floods and droughts dates back to our forefathers’ days.
+As a mountainous people in tropical regions, living off farming and cattle-keeping, our knowledge of erosion, floods and droughts dates back to our forefathers’ days.
 Like the proverbial drought in the horn of Africa; it is predictable, it has been predicted; early warning mechanisms are in place.
-It is preventable; it has been prevented in the past: The question is: Do the relevant people do the needful?
+It is preventable; it has been prevented in the past: The question is: Do the relevant civil servants do was is expected of them, which they are paid for?

-Our generous Diaspora too, still puts together what they can to cover heath insurance for their relatives in Rwanda, unconvinced it has already been paid off by the state.
-Not many believe a country like Rwanda can provide healthcare to its entire population; almost free of charge, a cow to every poor family, universal education and milk to every child, and still afford high-speed internet and state-of-the-art infrastructure.
+Our generous Diaspora too, still puts together what they can to cover health insurance for their relatives left home, unconvinced it has already been paid off by the state.
+Not many believe a country like Rwanda can provide healthcare to its entire population almost free of charge, a cow to every poor family, universal education and milk to every child, cash stipends to the poor and still afford high-speed internet and state-of-the-art infrastructure.
 They don’t believe it because they simply haven’t seen it anywhere else before.
-They believe, and with the advice of international poverty experts, that development is an ‘either or’ .
+They believe, and with the advice of international poverty experts, that development in Africa is an ‘either or’ .

 In their respective books, Collier’s The Bottom Billion: Why the Poorest Countries are Failing and What Can Be Done About It’ and Piketty’s ‘Capital in the 21st Century’, both authors argue that countries catch up with others when they match-up their technology and productivity, not by sending their best in the diaspora and live off remittances and aid.